garinhughes/terraform/README.md

 # terraform

 This Terraform configuration provisions a set of Azure resources for a Kubernetes-based application deployment.
 There's a lot configured here that ideally needs separating into Terraform modules.
-If testig, my advice would be to break this configuration down into chunks, despite being in a logical creation order.
+If testing, my advice would be to break this configuration down into chunks, despite being in a logical creation order.

-Below is an overview of the main resources and their relationships:

 ## Main Resources